-Real-Time Messaging Protocol (RTMP) was initially a proprietary protocol developed by Macromedia for streaming audio, video and data over the Internet, between a Flash player and a server. for PTZOptics cameras this protocol is used to stream directly to a website.
-For this example I will be using YouTube Live. please contact support if you are having issues with setting up your RTMP stream.
+Real-Time Messaging Protocol (RTMP) was initially a proprietary protocol developed by Macromedia for streaming audio, video and data over the Internet, between a Flash player and a server.
+For PTZOptics cameras, this protocol is used to stream directly to a website.
+For this example I will be using YouTube Live.
+Please contact support if you are having issues with setting up your RTMP stream.

 Step 1: To connect the camera to YouTube live, you need to set a static IP for your camera.
 Instructions for this can be found HERE.